jeff-hykin/binaryify/README.md

 # Binaryify

-If (for bundling purposes) you want to use an import statement for data that isn't necessarily JavaScript, then this is the tool for you.
+Want to bundle a wasm file, image, or other data into your JavaScript CLI program?
+Then this is the tool for you.

 ```sh
 deno install -Af https://deno.land/x/binaryify@2.4.2.0/binaryify.js